Crow River Access Map

 Crow River Access Guide

 Angling pressure appears moderate.
 Bank angling opportunities are generally limited to bridge crossings.
 Popular places to angle are at the confluence with the Mississippi near Dayton and where the South and North Forks join near Lake Rebecca County Park.
 Wright County Parks offer excellent shore fishing sites.
-Walleye are the species most frequently sought by anglers but northern pike, crappies, and bullheads are other species commonly caught.
+Walleye are the species most frequently sought by anglers but channel catfish, northern pike, crappies, and bullheads are other species commonly caught.
 Large northern pike are commonly taken from Cook Lake, a winterkill type lake within the floodplain at river mile 31.
 Channel catfish are taken generally upstream of Rockford although abundance was noted throughout the river.

 Crow River Guide: Here are some pages which might help the first time canoeist/angler.
-The information has been distilled from a 2000 fisheries survey report on the Crow River which was fairly technical.
+The information has been distilled from fisheries surveys on the Crow River which were fairly technical.
 A map and photo of each access give the viewer some idea how to reach the site and what to expect on arrival.
 Fishing and canoeing tips will further enhance the enjoyment.
 Nine pages have been created, one for each access site that we are familiar with: Dayton, Riverside, Rockford, Crow Springs, Humphrey, Anderson, Albright Mills, Wildlife and Betty Mason.
 Unfortunately, the coverage only includes Wright County.
 Each page will highlight different aspects of the fishery so that a reader will have a complete picture after looking at the entire series.